orvi-tmp/learning-c-with-pebble/chapter08.md

 This illustrates our point: pointers are arrays and arrays are pointers.

+> **Are Pointers and Arrays Really the Same Thing?**
+>
+If pointers are arrays and arrays are pointer, then why are they two different concepts?
+>
+Pointers and array are not the same thing and are really not treated the same by a C compiler.
+The point we are making here is that *array notation and pointer notation are interchangeable.*
+>
+There are indeed differences between the two structures.
+The `sizeof` function will return different values for a pointer (which is a variable that fits into a memory word) and an array (which is a *collection* of data).
+A C compiler will treat storage of dynamically allocated memory different than an array initialized as a string.
+They have similar uses, but also different uses.
+>
+So, while it helps to be able to use notation that works for both, arrays and pointers are really different types of data with a variety of uses.

 #### Pointer Arithmetic and Array Indicies ####

 As we saw in the previous section, pointer arithmetic and using indicies and array notation are interchangeable.
 We have also seen how to use pointer arithmetic to move pointers through allocated memory space.

 As declared and initialized to a memory space, pointers point to the base, the first element, of that space.
 This is item number 0 in array notation.
 Whenever we add 1 to a pointer, the system computes the size, in bytes, of the data type that the pointer points to and increments that pointer the number of bytes that make up that data type.
-Thus, an increment for the pointer is the same as a increment in array notation.
+Thus, an increment for the pointer is the same as an increment in array notation.

 For example, consider this code: